miztiik/flask-news-app/README.md

  - Make a `POST` request and check if http return code is `200`
  - Make a `POST` request for invalid url and check return code is `302`

-Please feel free to add to them
+If you are interested, Please feel free to add to them :)